chandrakanth17/new-docs.gocd.org/content/advanced_usage/maintenance_mode.md

   - Prevents users from modifying config.
   - Prevents users from almost all activity which can modify state in the database or filesystem.

-  - Stops the agent subsystem, so that no agents can pick up work if they’re idle.
+  - Stops the agent subsystem, so that no agents can pick up work if they're idle.
   - Allows all agents currently busy running jobs to finish.

   - Provides a single location to put GoCD into or bring it out of maintenance mode.